nicklemmon/recipes/_recipes/aunt-bs-green-beans.md

 source:       Aunt B                   # where did you find the recipe?

 #=== Stuff for the ingredients list ===#
+ingredients:
+  - fatback
-ingredients:  fatback, 2 cans of green beans, salt and pepper
+  - 2 cans of green beans
+  - salt and pepper
 ---

 1. Rinse the salt off of the fat back